 The point about psychedelics is that, when we talk about them, we are talking about mental health and right after, neuroscience.
 It is no longer about drugs or intoxicating escape paths from reality.
 We talk about the possibility to tackle human suffering diving into a mental and existential perspective where disorders like anxiety, depression, addictions, or PTSD can be managed.
 This perspective is the one of consciousness, which as interesting as it sounds, is for some the final target of psychedelic research, and for others the one realm humans will never fully understand.

-Psychedelic substances have proved to allow the people who experience them, a way to access a higher level of understating of their emotions, feelings, personal story, and deep motivations for each experience they had, and the imprints left on their personal stories.
-Additionally, the feeling and deep knowledge of interconnectedness.
-By bringing in some of the science behind, we will be looking specifically at cases where psychedelics help treat anxiety and how it contributes to those having a “change-the-world” job.
-Let´s start by defining psychedelic drugs first.
+Psychedelic substances have proved to allow the people who experience them a higher way of accessing and understanding their emotions, feelings, personal story, and deep motivations for each experience they had, and the imprints left on their personal stories.
+Additionally, it fosters the feeling and deep knowledge of interconnectedness.
+By bringing in some of the science behind it, we will be looking specifically at cases where psychedelics help treat anxiety and how it contributes to those having a “change-the-world” job.
+Let's start by defining psychedelic drugs first.